saurabhkhanolkar/Sales-Funnel-Optimization-for-a-B2B-online-Marketplace/README.md

 ![Marketing Channels](https://user-images.githubusercontent.com/40240678/125198400-559cde80-e27f-11eb-954b-524ea1159c75.PNG)

 - Organic Search brought in the most number of leads throughout the span of an year.
-- Performance of the channels is analyzed in the period of growth (Dec 2017 - Jan 2018) to figure out which channel drives growth
+- Performance of the channels is analyzed over the period of growth (Dec 2017 - Jan 2018) to figure out which channel drives growth

 Percent contribution of channels to brand awareness growth in December :